Watch an Introduction Video of SGAT

 The Sree Guruvayoorappan Ayyappan Temple (SGAT), the joint abode of Sree Guruvayoorappan and Sree Ayyappan, would be the first new Hindu temple to be built in Singapore, in more than two decades.

-The temple’s architecture, sanctum design and tantric ritual practices will faithfully follow to traditional Kerala tantric traditions, offering devotees an authentic spiritual experience deeply rooted in the sacred heritage of Kerala, South India.
+The temple’s architecture, sanctum design and tantric ritual practices will faithfully follow traditional Kerala tantric traditions, thereby offering devotees an authentic spiritual experience deeply rooted in the sacred heritage of Kerala, South India.

 At the heart of the temple is the ascent of the Holy 18 Padis (Steps) leading to the main Ayyappan sanctum, a spiritual journey cherished by devotees.